jiachoi-ds/Survival-Analysis/README.md

     - **_Concordance Index_** -> We choose this method.
       - It can be interpreted as the AUC value of the sensed data.
       - Providing objective quality indicators
- - Final Output: Estimated lamp life time
+ - Final Output: Estimated lamp life time (Median value of the probability distribution)
     - Model Output : Survival Probability
       - The estimated value is also derived by the probability distribution.
       - We set the final predicted value as the **Median value of the probability distribution**.